liquidinstruments/moku-examples/docs/reference/lia/eos/get_data.md

 ---
-additional_doc: In the PID instrument, the frame comes from the Monitor subsystem.
+additional_doc: In the LIA instrument, the frame comes from the Monitor subsystem.
 See `set_monitor`.
 description: Get a frame of the data from the instrument
 method: get
 name: get_data